Joseph-m-l/seth_material_rag/corpus/README.md

 ## How to reproduce

-1. Obtain legal copies of the Seth Material by Jane Roberts:
+Obtain legal copies of the Seth Material by Jane Roberts:
    - *Seth Speaks: The Eternal Validity of the Soul*
    - *The Nature of Personal Reality*
    - (Additional books as they are added to the pipeline)

-2. Place cleaned plain-text (`.txt`) files in this directory using the naming convention below.

-3. Run the preprocessing and indexing scripts from `/retrieval` (when available):

-python retrieval/build_index.py --input corpus/ --output chroma_db/

 ## Expected format